mingogo/gollum-wiki-mteng/Home.md

 {{{{{{ napkin
     Information->+Knowledge: Transfer
-    note right of Knowledge
+    note right of Knowledge:think about it
-        think about it
-    end note
-    knowledge-->-Information:done
+    knowledge-->Information:done
 }}}}}}

 ```ruby